tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/02_DSAR_Fulfillment/02_01_DSAR_Fulfillment_Customer_Request.md

 This customer has information in both the systems that we have defined as "Source Systems" for the purpose of this tutorial: Odoo and OpenSourceBilling (OSB)

+Enter the customer credentials that were provided to you in order to access the DPM as a Customer.
-Enter the following credentials to access user information with a Customer role.
-In this guide we use a customer named Anabelle Deleon, that has, between others, the role of a customer.
+For the purpose of demonstration we use a customer named Anabelle Deleon, that has the role of a customer.

 - **Username** - anabelle